 2025 MMCGME Quality Forum

 Join us for the 13th Annual MMCGME Quality Forum on Wednesday, May 28, 2025!
 This year’s event features a poster competition open to residents, fellows, and medical students, highlighting projects in Patient Safety, Quality Improvement, and Research.
-Whether your project is complete or still in progress, we welcome your participation.
-Submissions will be reviewed by expert judges who will provide both feedback and scores—plus, you’ll have a chance to win up to $500 and connect with peers across the medical education community.
+The submission has closed for this years event.
+If you are interested in attending as a guest, please complete the RSVP form linked below (under event details).

 EVENT DETAILS |